Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 # Chapter 0: Basic Terminology

 - If numbers are used the base value for level 80 and or the rarity exotic is used.
 Other level or rarity gear/skills have different numbers.

 - CC means Crowd-Control.
 Generally that refers to skills that in some way restrict the control an enemy has over his character.

 - The game scales you down when visiting lower level areas, so don't think it is an issue to play with friends who are a lower level.

 - You don't have to worry about griefing since you will get rewards for a mob for simply participating in the kill, even if you do not deliver the finishing blow.

+- Because of how the game works there is no downtime on patchdays.
+Also the server selection only matters for world vs. world.
+This is because of the instanced map system.
+[Here](http://www.gdcvault.com/play/1016640/Guild-Wars-2-Programming-the) is a technical presentation of an engineer about how it works.

+  > Guild Wars 1 has had about 24 hours of downtime so far in about 13 years.

 ## 0.1 Races